fadarboye/website/README.md

 make module-init
 ```

-## Running the website using a container
+## Running the website using a container.

 To build the site in a container, run the following: